Xris7o/photography-website/README.md

 Quotes:
 Single quotes should be used everywhere unless writing JSON or the string contains them.
 This makes it easier to create strings containing HTML.

 Variable declarations:
 One var statement must be used per variable assignment.
 These must be declared at the top of the function in which they are being used.
-	For example:

 	  // GOOD:
 		var good = 'string';
 		var alsoGood = 'another';